forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/vscode-commands.md

   - Creates an Aura interface with the specified name in the default directory `force-app/main/default/aura`.
   - Executes the CLI command `force:lightning:interface:create`
 - **SFDX: Create Lightning Web Component Test**
-  - Creates a test for a Lightning web component with the specified filepath
+  - Creates a test for the specified Lightning web component.
   - Executes the CLI command `force:lightning:lwc:test:create`

 ### Visualforce